The Thing (song): Covers

+Appearances in media

 Film

 The song was broadcast by radio concurrently with a series of teaser advertisements published weekly in Collier's magazine promoting Howard Hawks' science fiction movie The Thing from Another World (released April 6, 1951).

 Harris performed the song in the movie The Wild Blue Yonder (1951).

 A portion of the Phil Harris version plays during the indoor swimming pool scene in the Peter Bogdanovich movie The Last Picture Show (1971).

 Television

-During the song's time on the Billboard list, it was played many times on the weekly show "Your Hit Parade," in which several of the recurring cast would sing the top current hit songs.
-At the end of one of the presentations one night, the camera showed a paper in the box with the words "Income Tax."
-That fits the rhythm, but was no doubt simply an amusing speculation on the show's part.
+During the song's time on the Billboard charts, it was played many times on Your Hit Parade.
+At the end of one of the song's performances, the words "Income Tax" blinked to the song's rhythm, jokingly referring to its longevity on the charts.

-The song was played by Richie's babysitter in the "Dick Van Dyke Show" episode "The Lady and the Babysitter".
+The song was played by Richie's babysitter in the Dick Van Dyke Show episode "The Lady and the Babysitter".

 In science fiction

 Edward G. Robles Jr. wrote a science fiction short story based partially on the song.
 It involved several homeless men who find an item like the one described by the song.
 In the story, the item is discovered to be an alien disguised as something nobody wants.
 It was originally copyrighted by Galaxy Publishing Corp. in 1954.